eray-yuztyurk/python-ai-chatbot-web-app/README.md

 # Python AI Chatbot Web App

-A comprehensive, local chatbot web application built with Flask and Hugging Face Transformers.
+A simple, local chatbot web application built with Flask and Hugging Face Transformers.
 This project demonstrates how to run a pre-trained conversational model in a modern web interface.
 It is designed for experimentation, learning, and local use—not for production deployment.

 ---
 <p align="center">